NoCheatPlus/NoCheatPlus/README.md

 ---------
 * Be sure that your CraftBukkit and NoCheatPlus versions match together.
 * Don't use tabs in the config.yml file.
+* Use [ProtocolLib] (http://dev.bukkit.org/bukkit-plugins/protocollib) for full efficiency of the fight checks and other.
 * For compatibility with other plugins such as mcMMO, citizens and more check out [CompatNoCheatPlus] (http://dev.bukkit.org/server-mods/compatnocheatplus-cncp/).

 Compiling NoCheatPlus